fjohan/ProcuMosPP/README.md

 - Combine the original wav and the resampled prominence sound into stereo.
 - View the stereo sound together with the TextGrid.
 - Optionally mute channel 2 while inspecting alignment.

-See "6.5 Caveat: Fixed-Interval Inference and Silence" before using this mode on long recordings.

 ## 1. Introduction
 This study investigates the prediction of word-level prominence in Swedish news speech.
 The goal was to predict continuous prominence ratings (scale 0–2) derived from mass crowdsourcing (20+ raters per file).
 We compared two pre-trained Wav2Vec 2.0 backbones—one generic and one language-specific—across three levels of architectural complexity to determine the optimal configuration for small-data prosody modeling.